-Dacast is another robust VOD streaming solution.
+Dacast is another robust VOD streaming platform.
 However, Dacast is significantly more flexible than both Vidyard and Wistia.
 The platform includes various tools for marketing, including analytics tracking and calls-to-action.
 Additionally, Dacast offers advanced tools such as video monetization, robust security options, and native in-China video delivery.
-Dacast also includes live streaming functionality, unlike both Vidyard and Wistia.
+Dacast also includes both live streaming and video on demand streaming functionality, unlike both Vidyard and Wistia.
 (We’ll cover more on that in the next section.)

 Comparison of Live Streaming Server Hosting

 Next, let’s talk about live streaming.
 In recent years, live video broadcasting has become increasingly common for professionals.
 Broadcasting live video is widely used for events, training, product launches, demos, all-hands meetings, and so on.
 Here are three of the top services on the market today for live streaming server hosting.

 Brightcove is a major online video company focused on the Enterprise market.
 In particular, this service focuses on three market segments: video monetization, marketing, and enterprise communications.
 It’s a fully-featured platform, with live streaming and VOD support, monetization tools, and analytics.
 Perhaps the biggest drawback to Brightcove, however, is the price.
 All plans are custom-priced and reviewers state they start around $500 per month.